FAQ: Maternity Leave Coverage

 New Jersey Temporary Disability and Family Leave Insurance are partial wage-replacement programs.
 They do not guarantee employer-approved time off or job protection.

 However, you may have job protection rights under the federal Family and Medical Leave Act (FMLA) and/or the New Jersey Family Leave Act (NJFLA), which require covered employers to provide employees with unpaid, job-protected leave for up to 12 weeks.
-You must apply for FMLA protection directly with your employer.
+You must apply for FMLA protection directly with your employer and give 30 days' notice if your need for leave is foreseeable.
+For NJFLA, you must generally give 30 days' notice if your need for leave is foreseeable.
+Learn more about job protection here.

-These programs are not related, and you may be eligible for Family Leave Insurance benefits whether or not your job is protected under FMLA or NJFLA.
+You may be eligible for Temporary Disability and Family Leave Insurance benefits whether or not your job is protected under FMLA or NJFLA.
+Learn how paid leave and job protection work together here.

 Each airline has their own policy but 12 to 13 weeks before your estimated due date seems to be an average time span.
 You should speak to your Human Resources Representative before applying for benefits.